ShinsukeMori/kagami/README.md

 We will soon write an install manual.

 ## Settings
+- Inflate the zip file and move kagami/ to ~/.kagami/
-add below to your .emacs
+- Add below to your .emacs
 ```
 (setq load-path (cons "~/kagami/elisp/" load-path))
 (load "~/kagami/elisp/leim-list.el")